-On National Poetry Day we launched a project to help us to understand and make sense of the very strange year that 2020 has become.
-We are asking people in York to send us poems and drawings that we will use to create a lasting record of what has happened in our lives.
-The project is called World Turned Upside Down 2020 #haiflu edition.
+This autumn we are asking people in York to send us poems and drawings that reflect their experience of living through the Covid-19 pandemic, that we will use to create a lasting record of 2020 for future generations in York.
+We are calling the project World Turned Upside Down 2020 #haiflu edition.

 We have made a short film about the project.

 Share your experiences of lockdown, good and bad.
 What’s inspired you?
 What’s challenged you?
 How have you changed?
 What are your hopes for the future?
 Absolutely no experience is necessary, as we are running workshops to help people to knock their ideas into shape.

 We would like people to send us 2 haiku, or #haiflu ( poems that are 3 lines with 5, 7, and 5 syllables, no rhyming) on the topic of no news and strange news, but with a flavor of lockdown.
 The first one should be about something commonplace and the second something that makes the commonplace strange.
 York poets Janet Dean and Penny Boxall have written some pairs of haiku to give you an idea.